 Not now, not a couple of months ago.
 Not ever.

-It has never been possible to get this offer.
+In fact, it has never been possible to get on any one of these offers.

 It’s a comprehensive trial with no limitations on the functionality in which you can use.